d43m0n1k/pms_permissions/readme.txt

 4. **Save and Close**: After editing the paths, save the script and close the text editor.

-5. **Run the Script**: Execute the script and follow the prompts to select the desired mode (Baseline, Edit, or Lockdown) and set the permissions accordingly.
+5. **Make the Script Executable**: Before running the script, you need to make it executable.
+You can do this using the `chmod` command.

     ```bash
-    bash pmsownfixpublic.sh
+    chmod +x pmsownfixpublic.sh
+    ```

+6. **Run the Script**: Execute the script and follow the prompts to select the desired mode (Baseline, Edit, or Lockdown) and set the permissions accordingly.

+    ```bash
+    ./pmsownfixpublic.sh
     ```

 ## Disclaimer

 Please review the permissions settings carefully before applying them.
 Incorrect permissions may affect the functionality of your Plex Media Server.